Skip to main content

 4lw.commands.whitelist=mntr,ruok,srvr

-For Docker deployments, set the environment variable:
+For Docker deployments, set the environment variable instead:

 ZOO_4LW_COMMANDS_WHITELIST=mntr,ruok,srvr